The Baal Shem Tov, or Besht — the founder of Chasidism —

 Shalom Aleikhem

 This tune for Shalom Aleikhem is known to most folks who will come to this site, but you don't know it like this.
-The first part, which is repeated, was written to be sung very slowly and meditatively, while the third part (or second if you count it as AAB) is in the fast rhythm people are used to.
+The first part of the tune, which is repeated, was written to be sung very slowly and meditatively (and in a minor key), while the last part is in a faster rhythm, like what people are used to.
 I learned this (the original) version from Ben Zion Solomon.
-This particular "cut" is temporary - until my recording setup is fixed.
-But I wanted to put it up in time for Ben Zion's concerts.
+The first verse here is sung as Ben Zion taught me, and the second verse is sung the way people are used to, for comparison.
+This particular recording is not hi-fi.
+One of many that I will be replacing when I have some new recording software.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~